digshake/CSJavaWUSTL/_sources/Module0-Introduction/assignment.rst

 Working With Code
 -----------------

 Now that you understand how to use Eclipse to modify and run the program, spend some time making the robot draw a picture of a flower or a tree (maybe a leaf?).
+Be creative!

 2. Commit and push your work
 ================